zhenorzz/goploy/docker/README.md

 If you would like to keep the repositories you can use `-v /path/to/repository:/opt/goploy/repository`.

-*Notice that the filename is case sensitive.
+*Notice that the filename is case-sensitive.
 If your readme is called `readme.md` you have to mount the file directly, not the directory*

 # Additional Information